 If you’ve gotten a new computer or laptop recently, or are about to make the purchase – you may suddenly feel like you’ve never used a computer before.
 Where did the start menu go?!
 Where are all of the programs you use every day?!
 How the heck do you shut this thing down?!
 The first few times you try to use a computer with Windows 8, there is a good chance you will feel… well, kinda stupid.
-Here are the top 4 tips for surviving the change to Windows 8:
+Here are the top 4 Windows 8 Survival Tips:

 The most common cry for help we hear from people who start using Windows 8 is: Where is the start menu?!
 For years, you’ve been trained to send your mouse pointer down into the left hand corner of your screen to access everything on your computer.
 Sure, there is a new Start screen provided that supposedly can do everything the start menu can do, but you know that’s just not true.
 You can bypass Microsoft’s new Start screen with any number of free, third-party Start menus designed for use with Windows 8.
 The most familiar and easy to operate is probably the Classic Shell.
 It’s basically what you remember from the Windows 7 Start menu.
 It’s free – so go ahead and download it, install it, and watch the magic when you test out the Start menu.
 Once this program is installed, you’ll go back to feeling like the expert computer user you are again.